Bruising is normal after any surgery.

 Your plastic surgeon will try to limit the chances of you bruising by performing precise surgery (limiting the trauma to your body).
 There are a few things you can do at home to help minimize any bruising too:

-- You can take arnica montana (a homeopathic remedy for bruising).
-I'm a big advocate of the natural approach, which is why I include it in my own Recovery Kit.
+You can take arnica montana (a homeopathic remedy for bruising).
+I'm a big advocate of the natural approach.

 Always check with your surgeon first!

 Because bruising is quite common after surgery it isn't considered a true complication.

 Some patients bruise more than others - it's all part of the uniqueness of the healing process.

 Bleeding after surgery is a problem if it presents as a 'hematoma', which is a potentially serious complication.
 A bruise and a hematoma are similar in that they are both caused by bleeding in the surgical space.
 But that's where the similarities end!